SetProtocol/STIPS/STIPS/STIP-002.md

 ![flow diagram](../assets/tradeSplitterTradeModule.png)
 ### A manager is looking to trade 10k SNX to 200 ETH.
 1. Manager calls trade() on `TradeModule` passing in the input tokens, output tokens, path, slippage tolerance, and `TradeSplitterExchangeAdapter` as the exchange
-2. `TradeModule` gets approval and trade calldata via `TradeSplitterExchangeAdapter`
+2. `TradeModule` gets approval and trade calldata via `UniswapV2ExchangeAdapter`
 3. `TradeModule` calls invoke on the SetToken twice, with the calldata to execute an approval and trade transaction.
 4. The SetToken approves the input token to `TradeSplitter`, and calls the tradeExactInput() function.
 5. `TradeSplitter` checks if it has the correct DEX approvals, calculates the optimal split between Uniswap and Sushiswap, and execute the trades, directing the outputs to the SetToken